smurfix/micropython/docs/library/uctypes.rst

    bytes object, so if memory contents change later, created object retains original value.

+.. function:: bytestring_at(addr)

+   Capture memory at the given address as bytes object.
+The result extends to, but not including, a terminating NULL byte.

 .. function:: bytearray_at(addr, size)

    Capture memory at the given address and size as bytearray object.